PlagueByteSec/sdakit-project/README.md

 # Discover subdomains, display HTTP status codes, analyze
 # the header, display only resolvable subdomains and run a
 # port scan against them.
-# All results will be saved in the "output" directory.
+# All results will be saved by default in the output directory.
 # Passive:
 ./bin/sentinel -d example.com -s -c -a -p 1-1000 -f 200,401,403
 # Active: